-4 Student expands on and exceeds expectations by:
+4 Student expands on and exceeds expectations

-- Identifying multiple entry points to solutions and planning a solution pathway - Regularly considering units, attending to the - Regularly considering units, attending to the meaninging of quantities, and flexibly using different operations. - Generalizing and making formal arguments and critiquing the reasoning of others. - Comfortably making approximations to simplify a complicated situation and mapping relationships using multiple tools. - Detecting possible errors strategically, using technology to visualize results, and identifying relevant mathematical resources. - Attending to precision by examining claims and calculating efficiently. - Looking for and making use of structure in multiple ways and by shifting perspectives. - Looking for and expressing regularity in repeated reasoning while continually evaluating the reasonableness of their results.
+- Identifying multiple entry points to solutions and planning a solution pathway - Regularly considering units, attending to the meaninging of quantities, and flexibly using different operations. - Generalizing and making formal arguments and critiquing the reasoning of others. - Comfortably making approximations to simplify a complicated situation and mapping relationships using multiple tools. - Detecting possible errors strategically, using technology to visualize results, and identifying elevant mathematical resources. - Attending to precision by examining claims and calculating efficiently. - Looking for and making use of structure in multiple ways and by shifting perspectives. - Looking for and expressing regularity in repeated reasoning while continually evaluating the reasonableness of their results.